All Episodes

 I hadn't intended to ask him about Hillary Clinton because I didn't think that I'd get an answer.

-But we had the audio soundbite of the ad that she was running, accusing uh this White House of not seeing half or more of the population.
+But we had the audio soundbite of the ad that she was running, accusing this White House of not seeing half or more of the population.

-Because this is this this uh I had the audio soundbite and had played it, and I asked Grove about it, because the White House had responded to it.
+By the way, grab our commercial on that that we began debuting on Friday, Mike, because this I had the audio soundbite and had played it, and I asked Rove about it because the White House had responded to it.

-So badly that's that's when he unloaded.
+So that's when he unloaded.

-Uh but he's asked about her each and every time.
+But he's asked about her each and every time.

 But he doesn't bring it up.